Data Mart Proliferation Is Costly and Degrades Data Quality

 - Eliminating Rogue Data Marts – A mutual fund company uses data virtualization to enable more than 100 financial analysts to build portfolio analysis models with MATLAB® and other analysis tools leveraging a wide range of equity financial data from a 10 terabyte financial research data warehouse.
 Prior to introducing data virtualization, analysts frequently spawned new satellite data marts with useful data subsets for every new project.
 To accelerate and simplify data access and to stop the proliferation of costly, unnecessary physical marts, the firm instead used data virtualization to create virtual data marts formed from a set of robust, reusable views that directly accessed the financial warehouse on demand.
 This enables analysts to spend more time on analysis and less on access, thereby improving portfolio returns.
 The IT team has also eliminated extra, unneeded marts and all the costs that go with maintaining them.

 - Supporting Diverse Analytics with Virtual Marts – This energy company provides oil well platform data from a central Netezza data warehouse to engineers, maintenance managers, and business analysts each requiring different slices of the data, optimally formatted for their wide range of specialized analysis tools including Business Objects, Excel, Tibco Spotfire, Matrikon ProcessNet, Microsoft Reporting and more.
-Composite’s ability to build virtual views and services quickly enabled rapid response to new ad hoc queries.
+Cisco Information Server’s ability to build virtual views and services quickly enabled rapid response to new ad hoc queries.
 Rapid time to data, combined with ease of abstraction (convert from warehouse-stored format to tool-required format), and lower costs encourages analysts to leverage the warehouse as the single source of truth rather that replicate data in local, rogue data marts.